bluebonesx/psytask/packages/psytask/README.md

 import 'psytask/main.css';
 import { createApp, h } from 'psytask';

-// NOTE: create app or scene by `using` keyword using app = await createApp();
+// create app or scene with the `using` keyword, which makes them cleaned up automatically using app = await createApp();
 using fixation = app.fixation({ duration: 500 });
 using blank = app.blank({ close_on: 'click' });
 using text = app.text('no content', { duration: 1000 });
+using jsPsychTrial = app.jsPsych({
+  type: jsPsychHtmlKeyboardResponse,
+  stimulus: 'Hello world',
+  choices: ['f', 'j'],
+});
 using anything = app.scene(
   function (self) {
     const el = h('p');